-In guilty plea cases the written basis of plea agreed between the defence and the prosecution can have a significant impact on the range of sentences that is open to the sentencer.
-For this reason it is very important that the basis of plea provides a clear articulation of the facts on which the sentence has been passed.
-Where the basis of plea is unclear or susceptible to differing interpretations or significantly different from the known facts, this can impact on whether it is realistic or possible to challenge the sentence that has been passed.
+The written basis of plea agreed between the defence and the prosecution can have a significant impact on the range of sentences that is available; therefore it is very important that the basis of plea provides a clear articulation of the facts on which the sentence has been passed.
+Where the basis of plea is unclear or significantly different from the known facts, this can impact on whether it is realistic or possible to challenge the sentence that has been passed.

-Where a proffered basis of plea is acceptable, both the defence and the prosecuting advocate should sign it, and it should be handed into the court.
-A copy should be retained in the prosecution papers.
+Where a basis of plea is acceptable, both the defence and the prosecuting advocate should sign it, and it should be handed into the court.
+The prosecution should retain a copy.

-If a defendant wishes to be sentenced on a basis which is not agreed, the prosecution advocate should invite the judge not to accept the defendant's version unless he or she gives evidence on oath to be tested in cross-examination.
-The Criminal Practice Direction EWCA Crim 1631 which came into force on 7 October 2013 states that in such circumstances the defence advocate should be prepared to call the defendant and, if the defendant is not willing to testify, subject to any explanation that may be given, the judge may draw such inferences as appear appropriate.
+If a defendant wishes to be sentenced on a basis which is not agreed, the prosecution advocate should invite the judge not to accept the defendant's version unless they gives evidence on oath to be tested in cross-examination.
+In such circumstances the defence advocate should be prepared to call the defendant and, if the defendant is not willing to testify, subject to any explanation that may be given, the judge may draw such inferences as appear appropriate.

-The basis of plea principles apply equally to summary only and either-way cases prosecuted in the magistrates' court.
+The basis of plea principles apply equally to cases prosecuted in the magistrates' court.
 Care should be taken not to accept guilty pleas on the basis of expediency and cost.
-The Criminal Procedure Rules Rule 37.10(5) governs the procedure in the magistrates' court and provides:

-Where the defendant pleads guilty but wants to be sentenced on a different basis to that disclosed by the prosecution case:
+Where a defendant pleads guilty but wants to be sentenced on a different basis to that disclosed by the prosecution case:

-c) if the court decides that it is a material dispute, the court will -
+- If the court decides that it is a material dispute, the court will:

-(i) invite such further representations or evidence as it may require;
+- invite such further representations or evidence as it may require; and

 - any relevant statutory limitations on sentence;